ShakingMap/rf-form/README.md

 ### Form
 #### Props
-- schema - the *group* field of a [field schema](https://github.com/ShakingMap/rf-form#field-schema)
+- schema - the *group field* of a [field schema](https://github.com/ShakingMap/rf-form#field-schema)
-- buildOptions - an object of schema components spread as {Wrapper, Group, Array, fields}
+- buildOptions - an object as {Wrapper, Group, Array, fields}, being used to build the form, often provided by some *form components suit package*.
-- value - if undefined, this will be an uncontrolled form
+- value - if undefined, the form will be uncontrolled.
-- onChange - func(value, summary, detail), summary is {success: count, warning: count, error: count}, details are all validation results
+- onChange - func(value, summary, details), summary is {success: count, warning: count, error: count}, details are all validation results.
-- onSubmit - func(value, summary, detail), summary is {success: count, warning: count, error: count}, details are all validation results
+- onSubmit - func(value, summary, details), summary is {success: count, warning: count, error: count}, details are all validation results.
-- subForms - func(), return a group of sub forms in an object, such as {form1: this.refs.form1, ...}
+- subForms - func(), return a group of sub forms in an object, such as {form1: this.refs.form1, form2: this.refs.form2, ...}.
 - readOnly - bool
 - disabled - bool
 - enableValidation - bool or 'auto', default to 'auto', which will enable validation of a field if the onChange of the field is triggered
 - type - string, default to 'form'

 ### Wrapper
-A Wrapper is a form component which is responsible to render label, field component and validation message.
+A Wrapper is a form component which is responsible for rendering label, field component and validation message.
 #### Props
 - id - field id, usually used as *htmlFor* prop of label
 - label - optional string